OlivierCrt/MobotSim/README.md

 ##  Overview

-MoBot aims to help analyze the robot's environment and respond to user text commands, while simulating its movements.we use an image database provided in the specifications.
+MoBot aims to help analyze the robot's environment and respond to user text commands, while simulating its movements.
+We use an image database provided in the specifications.
+The program need an image .png and a convert of this image in .txt (1 pixel = 1value between  and 256, special header, check images folder)

 ###  Key Features